-Yes, so long as you are the record holder and not a nominee holder of the shares.
-At any time before the vote on a proposal, you can change your vote either by giving us a written notice revoking your proxy card, or by signing, dating and returning to us a new proxy card or by attending the annual meeting and voting your shares in person.
+Yes, so long as you are the record holder.
+At any time before the vote on a proposal, you can change your vote either by giving us a written notice revoking your proxy card, or by signing, dating and returning to us a new proxy card, or by attending the annual meeting and voting your shares in person.
 We will honor the proxy card with the latest date.